intelligent-environments-lab/bleed-orange-measure-iaq/references/notes/bomp-storefront-04292022.md

 We will need to brainstorm the process through which people will pick up devices.
 I am thinking some sort of Qualtrics/Google Form that can be accessed through a variety of places:
 * on Zoltan's website
 * on the GitHub page
-* QR code scannable at the lab
+* QR code scannable at the lab; might use a monitor to display the scanninng in addition to other news from the lab.

 From there, we can meet with the person, get a sense of their project, and rent out the devices.